OfficeDev/outlook-payments-csharp-sample/README.md

 ## Configuring the sample

-1. Make a copy of the [OutlookPayments/MerchantInfo.EXAMPLE.config](OutlookPayments/MerchantInfo.EXAMPLE.config) file in the **OutlookPayments** directory, named `MerchantInfo.config`.
+1. Make a copy of the [OutlookPayments/MerchantInfo.EXAMPLE.config](OutlookPayments/MerchantInfo.EXAMPLE.config) file in the **OutlookPayments** directory.
+Rename this copy of the file to `MerchantInfo.config`.
 1. Open **OutlookPayments.sln** in Visual Studio.
 1. Open the **MerchantInfo.config** file and update the value of the `MerchantId` key with your merchant ID from the Payments in Outlook dashboard.